AlgebraicJulia/Decapodes.jl/docs/src/poiseuille/poiseuille.md

 Then we solve the equation.
 Notice that the equilibrium flow is constant down the length of the pipe.
 This must be true because of conservation of mass.
 The segments are all the same length and the total flow in must equal the total flow out of each segment.

 Note that we do not generate new simulation code for Poiseuille flow with `gensim` again.
-We somply need to provide our new mesh so that our discrete differential operators can be re-instantiated.
+We simply need to provide our new mesh so that our discrete differential operators can be re-instantiated.

 ```@example Poiseuille
 fₘ = sim(sd, generate)